 National Research Nuclear University (MEPhI): The primary academic institution in Russia providing technical training and certification for Vietnamese nuclear engineers.

-Vietnam Electricity (EVN): The Project Owner and Investor for Ninh Thuan 1.
-EVN manages the project site and will be the future operator.
+Vietnam Electricity (EVN): Project owner and investor for Ninh Thuan 1.
+EVN also manages the project site and will be the future operator.

 Power Engineering Consulting JSC 2 (PECC2): A major Vietnamese engineering firm that signed an MoU with Rosatom in September 2025 to update the feasibility study and site documentation.

-Vietnam Atomic Energy Institute (VINATOM): The technical advisory body under the Ministry of Science and Technology (MOST) responsible for research and safety standards.
+Vietnam Atomic Energy Institute (VINATOM): The technical advisory body under the Ministry of Science and Technology (MOST).
+Will also be responsible for research and safety standards.

-International Atomic Energy Agency (IAEA): Conducted a mission in late 2025 to review Vietnam’s nuclear infrastructure and ensure the project meets global safety standards.
+International Atomic Energy Agency (IAEA): Conducted a mission in late 2025 to review Vietnam’s nuclear infrastructure.
+IAEA also sought to ensure the project meets global safety standards.

 Leave a Reply